Marriott VC · Exit Guide

 If you're definitely exiting, do both: sell the final year's points, then start the brand-direct exit process.
 The two don't conflict — you still own the contract at the time of sale.

-The Abound by Marriott Vacations (surrender pathway) process
+The Abound by Marriott Vacations exit pathway process

 Step-by-step: how to exit Marriott VC the right way.

-Contact Marriott Owner Services and ask specifically about the surrender or deed-back program.
+Contact Marriott Vacation Club Owner Services and ask about current exit or deed-back options for your contract type (Weeks vs. Destination Points).

-Marriott reviews your contract — acceptance is more selective than Wyndham Ovation, especially for Destination Points contracts.
+Marriott reviews your contract — acceptance is selective and the program is meaningfully smaller than Wyndham Ovation.

 If accepted, you sign deed-back paperwork.
-Marriott may charge a processing fee in some cases.
+Fees may apply.

 What we've seen